 Our nursery has featured in various magazines, pod casts and TV programmes.
 In 2017, our selection of weird plants caught the attention of the Gardeners’ World production team who visited us at our nursery in 2017 to film an air plant segment for the popular TV show.
 You can find a clip from the episode on the BBC website – www.bbc.co.uk/programmes/p05dg4nn

-We regularly attend major flower shows, exhibiting some of our plants and have been awarded several prizes for our exhibits.
-We also take out Tillandsia and other unusual and weird plants to various specialist plant fairs, take a look at our events page to find out where you can find us.
+We regularly attend major flower shows, exhibiting some of our plants and have regularly gain top awards for our exhibits.
+We also take our Tillandsia and other unusual and weird plants to various specialist plant fairs, take a look at our events page to find out where you can find us.

 As a working nursery we may not always be available to answer calls, however we always endeavour to respond quickly to messages and email enquiries.